 Time Commitment: Approximately 9am-5pm, 5 days/week including weekends, with some longer days during peak migration

-Housing Credit: We are pleased to offer a voluntary housing credit that includes lodging and utilities at our historic Bylane Farm in Katonah, New York.
+Housing Credit: We are pleased to offer a voluntary housing credit that includes lodging and utilities at our historic Bylane Farm.
 The housing credit will be applied to your hourly rate.
 Please inquire for details.

 The ideal candidate for the HawkWatch Interpreter & Spotter is: